aneeshbukya/Twitter-Sentiment-Investing-Strategy/README.md

 5. **Create a new Pull Request**.

 ## Contact
-For questions or suggestions, please contact [Your Name](mailto:your-email@example.com).
+For questions or suggestions, please contact [Aneesh Bukya](mailto:aneeshbsri@outlook.com).